Persist the DB

 command.$ docker volume create todo-db

-Stop and remove the todo app container once again in the Dashboard (or with
+Stop and remove the todo app container once again with

 docker rm -f <id>